Dick Merrick

 Photo of Dick Merrick

-Merrick’s reunion with Wald did not go well however.
+Merrick’s reunion with Wald did not go well.
 The two men had a falling out in June.
 According to Merrick, Wald “blew his top” when the singer gave notice that he was leaving the band over differences in vocal interpretations.
 “Jerry wanted intimate Tormé stuff and I’m an Eberly type,” said Merrick.
 While Merrick was on the bandstand in Galveston, Texas, singing one of his numbers, Wald accused him of fooling around excessively and ordered him off the stage and out of the building.
 Merrick denied the accusation and went back to the dressing room.
-When Wald found him there, he exploded and, in Merrick’s words, “jumped on me, tore my shirt and sent me home…with a half week’s pay and no carfare.”
+When Wald found him there, he exploded and, in Merrick’s words, “jumped on me, tore my shirt and sent me home … with a half week’s pay and no carfare.”

 Wald denied that the incident in the dressing room had taken place.
 Both men claimed that the “boys in the band” had seen everything and would back them up.
 “Dick Merrick caused dissension in the band, kibitzed around on the stand and made nothing but trouble,” said Wald, who contended that Merrick had been upset since the time of his arrival and was anxious to go home to his wife.
 Merrick filed charges against Wald with the American Guild of Variety Artists, the vocalists’ union, seeking $88 for transportation from Galveston back to New York.[2]
-Paxton’s, in the meantime, had scrapped his reorganized band and put together another new outfit, with Merrick slated to return.
+Paxton, in the meantime, had scrapped his reorganized band and put together another new outfit, with Merrick slated to return.
 When the incident in Galveston occurred, Merrick had two days left on his notice with Wald before he would rejoin Paxton.
-He remained with Paxton until 1949, when the leader scrapped his band.[3]
+He remained with Paxton until 1949, when the leader disbanded for good.[3]

 Merrick continued singing throughout the 1950s, ending up on the nightclub circuit.
 He quit show business in 1962 and moved to Florida, where his father lived, taking a position as Director of Activities at the Carillon Hotel in Miami Beach, which involved singing and hosting in the hotel’s Tambourine Room.
 In 1969, he became social director at the Versailles Hotel, remaining there into the 1980s.
+Dick Merrick passed away in 1995 at the age of 75.

 Notes